 Olympic National Park Hours

 Officially, there’s never a day you can’t visit Olympic National Park.
 That said, the main access roads (specifically the Hurricane Ridge Road, the Upper Hoh Road, and North Shore Quinault Road) are most reliably open between May and August.
 Just remember that everything from heavy snows to sudden rains can close them in just a few hours, so you’ll need to stay abreast of things using the NPS site if you’re planning a jaunt.
-Stop by the Olympic National Park Visitor Center for for info on weather, hours and tours.
+Stop by the Olympic National Park Visitor Center for information on current weather conditions and hours.

 Olympic National Park is under limited operations due to COVID-19.
 For current status and frequent updates, check out Olympic’s current conditions.